Self-Service Search for Performance

 - The SendPublicIPAddress registry entry in the endpoint machine is set to disable the IP address transmission.

-- The StoreFront server of your on-premises Site deployment is not configured with the Citrix Analytics Service.
+- The StoreFront server of your on-premises Site deployment is not configured with Citrix Analytics.

 The Protocol facet helps you filter users and sessions based on the protocol of the session - HDX, Console, or RDP.